Timeline: Violence in Syria

 December 19 - Syria signs Arab League peace plan and agrees to let observers into the country to monitor the deal.

-December 23 - Two suicide bombs target two security buildings in Damascus, killing 44 people.
-Syria blames al Qaeda while the opposition blames the government.
+December 23 - Twin suicide bombs target two security buildings in Damascus, killing 44 people.
+Syria says al Qaeda terrorists while the opposition members blame the government.

-February 4, 2012 - Russia and China veto a resolution in U.N.
+February 4 - Russia and China veto a resolution in U.N.
 Security Council, backed by Arab League, calling for Assad to step down.
-The General Assembly approves a resolution on February 16 endorsing the Arab League plan calling for Assad to step aside.
+The U.N.
+General Assembly approves a resolution on February 16 endorsing the Arab League plan calling for Assad to step aside.

 February 23 - Former U.N.
 Secretary-General Kofi Annan is appointed U.N.-Arab League envoy to Syria.